VedantPatil3110/VEDSYNC/README.md

-Vedsync: A Real-time Collaborative Code Editor
-Vedsync is a real-time, browser-based code editor that allows multiple users to collaborate on code in a shared room.
-It's built to provide a seamless and instant coding experience, making it perfect for pair programming, remote interviews, and collaborative learning.
+🚀 Vedsync: A Real-time Collaborative Code Editor Vedsync is a real-time, browser-based code editor that allows multiple users to collaborate on code in a shared room.
+It's designed for pair programming, remote interviews, and collaborative learning—providing a seamless, instant coding experience.

-🌟 Features
+✨ Features
-Real-time Synchronization: All users in a room see code changes instantly as they are typed.
+⚡ Real-time Synchronization – See code changes instantly as they are typed by any user in the room.

-Persistent Rooms: Users can create a new room with a unique ID or join an existing one using a room ID and username.
+🔗 Persistent Rooms – Create a new room with a unique ID or join one using a room ID and username.

-User Presence: The application displays a list of all connected clients in a room, with a unique avatar for each user.
+👥 User Presence – Displays all connected users in a room with unique avatars.

-Code Sharing: New users joining a room automatically receive the latest code, ensuring they are always up-to-date.
+📤 Code Sharing – New users automatically receive the latest code upon joining.

-Intuitive UI: A clean and simple interface for a distraction-free coding environment.

-Notifications: Uses react-hot-toast to provide clear feedback on user actions like creating a room, joining, or leaving.

-🚀 Technologies Used
+🖥 Intuitive UI – Clean, distraction-free interface for smooth collaboration.

+🔔 Notifications – Real-time feedback for actions like joining, leaving, and creating rooms (powered by react-hot-toast).

+🛠 Tech Stack
 Frontend
-React: For building the user interface.

-Codemirror: A versatile text editor implemented in JavaScript for the browser.

-react-router-dom: For client-side routing.

-react-hot-toast: For elegant notifications.

-uuid: To generate unique room IDs.

-react-avatar: To create user avatars.
+⚛ React – User interface

+📝 CodeMirror – Browser-based code editor

+🌐 React Router DOM – Client-side routing

+🔔 React Hot Toast – Notifications

+🆔 UUID – Unique room ID generation

+👤 React Avatar – User avatars

 Backend
-Node.js & Express: The runtime environment and web framework for the server.

-Socket.IO: The core technology for enabling low-latency, bidirectional, and event-based communication between the server and clients.
+🟢 Node.js + Express – Backend server

+🔄 Socket.IO – Real-time communication

-🛠️ Setup and Installation
+📦 Setup & Installation
 Prerequisites
-Make sure you have Node.js and Yarn installed.
+Node.js

+Yarn

 Steps
+bash
+Copy
+Edit
-Clone the repository:
+# Clone the repository

-Bash

 git clone https://github.com/VedantPatil3110/VEDSYNC.git
 cd VEDSYNC

-Install dependencies:
+# Install dependencies

-Bash

 yarn install
-Create a .env file for the backend:
-Create a .env file in the root directory.
-Your backend will listen on port 5000 locally.
+Create .env file in the root directory:

-Code snippet
+env
+Copy
+Edit
 PORT=5000
 Run the application locally:

+bash
+Copy
+Edit
-Start the backend server in one terminal:
+# Start backend

-Bash

 yarn server

-Start the frontend development server in a separate terminal:
+# Start frontend

-Bash

 yarn start
-The application will be running on http://localhost:3000.
+App will be available at: http://localhost:3000

-☁️ Deployment
+☁ Deployment
-This project requires a two-part deployment: one for the frontend and one for the backend.

-Frontend Deployment (Vercel)
+Frontend (Vercel)
-The React frontend is hosted on Vercel.

-Connect your GitHub repository to Vercel.
+Connect your GitHub repo to Vercel.

-Vercel will automatically detect the React project and deploy it.

-Once deployed, you will need to add an environment variable to connect to the backend.

-Backend Deployment (Render)
-The Node.js and Socket.IO backend is hosted on Render.

-Connect your GitHub repository to Render and create a new Web Service.

-Set the Root Directory to blank.

-Set the Build Command to yarn install.

-Set the Start Command to node server.js.

-Final Connection
-After both services are deployed, get the public URL for your Render backend (e.g., https://vedsync-backend.onrender.com).
-Go to your Vercel dashboard for the frontend project, navigate to Settings > Environment Variables, and add the following:
+Deploy the React frontend.

+Add environment variable in Vercel:

 Name: REACT_APP_BACKEND_URL

 Value: https://vedsync-backend.onrender.com

-After saving the environment variable, Vercel will trigger a new deployment, and your frontend will correctly connect to your backend.
+Backend (Render)
+Connect your GitHub repo to Render.

+Create Web Service:

+Root Directory: (leave blank)

+Build Command: yarn install

+Start Command: node server.js

-🤝 How to Use
+💡 How to Use
-Create a Room: On the homepage, click "new Room" to generate a unique room ID.
+Create a Room – Click "New Room" to generate a unique ID.

-Join a Room: Enter a username and a valid room ID (copied from another user) and click "JOIN".
+Join a Room – Enter your username and room ID.

-Collaborate: Start typing code!
-All other users in the room will see your changes in real-time.

-Manage: Use the "Copy ROOM ID" button to invite others and the "Leave" button to exit the room.
+Collaborate – Write code, watch changes sync instantly.

+Invite Others – Share the room ID using "Copy ROOM ID".

 📬 Contact
-If you have any issues, feel free to contact vedantpatil3110@gmail.com.
+📧 Email: vedantpatil3110@gmail.com
+💻 GitHub: VedantPatil3110